theusaf/kahoot-api-docs/docs/enum/LiveBaseMessageResponse.md

 ## LiveBaseMessageResponse
-The main JSON object for almost all Kahoot Live events (sent to client)
+The main JSON object for some Kahoot live events. (to client)

 ### Data
 <table>